geetha165/World-Layoffs-SQL-EDA-and-Data-Cleaning/README.md

-# World Layoffs-SQl EDA and Data Cleaning Project
+# World Layoffs-EDA and Data Cleaning Project in SQl

 This project focuses on performing data cleaning and exploratory data analysis (EDA) using SQL on the "World Layoffs" dataset.